harish00choudhary/resume-ats-nlp/README.md

 ├── training_data.csv       # Custom training dataset
 ├── .gitignore
 └── README.md

 📊 How It Works

-Resume Upload
+1.Resume Upload

-User uploads a resume in PDF format.
+  - User uploads a resume in PDF format.

-pdfplumber extracts raw text.
+  - pdfplumber extracts raw text.

-Job Description Input
+2. Job Description Input

-User pastes the job description.
+  - User pastes the job description.

-Text Embedding
+3. Text Embedding

-Resume and JD are converted into vector embeddings using a Sentence Transformer.
+  - Resume and JD are converted into vector embeddings using a Sentence Transformer.

-Similarity Calculation
+4. Similarity Calculation

-Cosine similarity is computed between embeddings.
+  - Cosine similarity is computed between embeddings.

-Output is shown as a percentage match score.
+  - Output is shown as a percentage match score.

 🧪 Model Training (Important for Interviews)
 Dataset